• Wed. Nov 12th, 2025

 WATER RECYCLING

-Recent water shortages have forced water authorities across the island to up their game.
-This has led to the introduction of a series of changes to their overall water management strategy.
-One of these new strategies includes better management of water recycling.
-The new strategy has arrived just in time and is now paying dividends, particularly to the Cypriot agricultural industry.
+Recent water shortages have forced water authorities across the island to introduce a series of new water management strategies.
+One of these includes the better management of water recycling.
+Authorities, as a result, remain committed to ensuring that every last drop of used water is reused effectively.
+This is enforced by the fact that Cyprus currently has the highest rates of recycled sewage water for agricultural use within the European Union.
+This new recycling strategy seems to have arrived just in time, and it is now paying dividends, particularly to the Cypriot agricultural industry.

-The island has successfully expanded its infrastructure to reuse and store recycled water.
-Major progress in recycled water resource management, supporting both agriculture and long-term water sustainability, is slowly but surely being achieved.
-New dams, tanks, and irrigation systems, to make better use of treated sewage water, are being upgraded and installed across the island.
-The dam in Tersefanou, within the district of Larnaca, and new tanks in Western Nicosia are already in place for this type of water retention.
-Transfer networks and treatment upgrades in the district of Famagusta and Eastern Nicosia are still in planning stages due to land allocation delays, but should come online soon.
+Major progress in recycled water resource management has recently been achieved.
+Recycled water not only supports the agriculture sector but also the island’s long-term water sustainability strategy.
+In light of this, the island has successfully expanded its infrastructure to reuse and store recycled water.
+Current systems are being upgraded, along with new ones being installed across the island.
+New water storage facilities now include industrial tanks, as well as dams and reservoirs.
+New irrigation systems are also now in place to make better use of treated sewage water.
+The dam in Tersefanou, within the Larnaca district, and the new tanks in Western Nicosia are already in place for this type of water retention.
+Transfer networks and treatment upgrades within the Famagusta district and Eastern Nicosia are still in planning stages due to land allocation delays, but they should be coming online soon.

 Copyright infringement!